 In order to provide Sarepta's investors with an understanding of its current results and future prospects, this press release contains statements that are forward-looking.
 Any statements contained in this press release that are not statements of historical fact may be deemed to be forward-looking statements.
 Words such as "believes," "anticipates," "plans," "expects," "will," "may," "intends," "prepares," "looks," "potential," "possible" and similar expressions are intended to identify forward-looking statements.
-These forward-looking statements include statements relating to our future operations, financial performance and projections, business plans, market opportunities, priorities and research and development programs, including the design of the AAVrh74 vector to systematically and robustly deliver treatment to skeletal muscle making it an ideal candidate to treat muscle disease; and expected plans and milestones, including our plan to initiate pivotal trial, SRP-9001-301 (Study 301 or EMBARK), in September of 2021 in the United States and globally, and our plan to move as fast as science will permit to confirm the benefits of SRP-9001 and, if successful, to rapidly advance this therapy to waiting Duchenne patients around the world.
+These forward-looking statements include statements relating to our future operations, financial performance and projections, business plans, market opportunities, priorities and research and development programs; the potential for SRP-9001 to deliver its micro-dystrophin-encoding gene to muscle tissue for the targeted production of the micro-dystrophin protein; the potential benefits of SRP-5051; and expected plans and milestones, including releasing Study SRP-9001-102 Part 2 results in the first quarter of 2022, enrolling 120 participants with Duchenne between ages 4 to 7 in Study SRP-9001-301 in the first half of 2022, enrolling between 20-40 patients between ages 7 to 21 amenable to exon 51 skipping who are naïve to SRP-5051 in our MOMENTUM Study, and our plan for Part B of MOMENTUM to serve as a pivotal study for SRP-5051 and to seek Accelerated Approval if the trial is successful.

 These forward-looking statements involve risks and uncertainties, many of which are beyond Sarepta's control.
 Actual results could materially differ from those stated or implied by these forward-looking statements as a result of such risks and uncertainties.
-Known risk factors include the following: we may not be able to comply with all FDA post-approval commitments and requirements with respect to our products in a timely manner or at all; success in preclinical and clinical trials, especially if based on a small patient sample, does not ensure that later clinical trials will be successful, and the results of future research may not be consistent with past positive results or may fail to meet regulatory approval requirements for the safety and efficacy of product candidates; if the actual number of patients suffering from the diseases we aim to treat is smaller than estimated, our revenue and ability to achieve profitability may be adversely affected; we may not be able to execute on our business plans, including meeting our expected or planned regulatory milestones and timelines, research and clinical development plans, and bringing our product candidates to market, for various reasons, some of which may be outside of our control, including possible limitations of company financial and other resources, manufacturing limitations that may not be anticipated or resolved for in a timely manner, the COVID-19 pandemic and regulatory, court or agency decisions, such as decisions by the United States Patent and Trademark Office with respect to patents that cover our product candidates; and those risks identified under the heading "Risk Factors" in our most recent Annual Report on Form 10-K for the year ended December 31, 2020 and most recent Quarterly Report on Form 10-Q filed with the Securities and Exchange Commission (SEC) as well as other SEC filings made by the Company which you are encouraged to review.
+Known risk factors include the following: we may not be able to comply with all FDA post-approval commitments and requirements with respect to our products in a timely manner or at all; success in preclinical and clinical trials, especially if based on a small patient sample, does not ensure that later clinical trials will be successful, and the results of future research may not be consistent with past positive results or may fail to meet regulatory approval requirements for the safety and efficacy of product candidates; certain programs may never advance in the clinic or may be discontinued for a number of reasons, including regulators imposing a clinical hold and us suspending or terminating clinical research or trials; if the actual number of patients suffering from the diseases we aim to treat is smaller than estimated, our revenue and ability to achieve profitability may be adversely affected; we may not be able to execute on our business plans, including meeting our expected or planned regulatory milestones and timelines, research and clinical development plans, and bringing our product candidates to market, for various reasons, some of which may be outside of our control, including possible limitations of company financial and other resources, manufacturing limitations that may not be anticipated or resolved for in a timely manner, the COVID-19 pandemic and regulatory, court or agency decisions, such as decisions by the United States Patent and Trademark Office with respect to patents that cover our product candidates; and those risks identified under the heading "Risk Factors" in our most recent Annual Report on Form 10-K for the year ended December 31, 2020 and most recent Quarterly Report on Form 10-Q filed with the Securities and Exchange Commis